 All actionable additional findings are documented in the structured radiology report and include a follow-up recommendation.
+Actionable additional findings should be recorded alongside a program low-dose CT scan outcome category.

 Reporting:

 Actionable additional findings are reported to the NCSR to inform program monitoring and evaluation.